octobercms/docs/3.x/cms/ajax/handlers.md

 ## Running Code Before Handlers

 Sometimes you may want code to execute before a handler executes.
-Defining an `onInit` function as part of the [page execution life cycle](../cms/layouts.md#oc-dynamic-layouts) allows code to run before every AJAX handler.
+Defining an `onInit` function as part of the [Layout Execution Life Cycle](../../cms/themes/layouts.md) allows code to run before every AJAX handler.

 ```php
 function onInit()